holepunchto/pear-docs/howto/share-append-only-databases-with-hyperbee.md

 Query the database by entering a key to lookup into the `bee-reader-app` terminal and hitting return.

 Each application has dedicated storage at `Pear.config.storage`.
-Try logging out `Pear.config.storage` for the `bee-reader-app` and then look at the disk space for that storage path after each query. notice that it's significantly smaller than `writer-storage`!
+Try logging out `Pear.config.storage` for the `bee-reader-app` and then look at the disk space for that storage path after each query.
+Notice that it's significantly smaller than `writer-storage`!
 This is because Hyperbee only downloads the Hypercore blocks it needs to satisfy each query, a feature we call **sparse downloading.**

 Importantly, a Hyperbee is **just** a Hypercore, where the tree nodes are stored as Hypercore blocks.